-Here are the main disadvantages to consider before pressing go on your new roof installation.
+Here are the main disadvantages of a metal roof to consider before pressing go on your new roof installation.

 Also, some people enjoy the sound of rain on a metal roof, so this isn't necessarily a con for every homeowner.

-Another disadvantage is metal roofs are more slippery than most other types of roofing.
-While this is an advantage when it comes to snow season, it’s not advantageous for climbing around on your roof.
+Another disadvantage of metal roofing is metal roofs are more slippery than most other types of roofing.
+While this is an advantage when it comes to snow season, it's not advantageous for climbing around on your roof.

 Climbing onto a metal roof while it's damp is not a good idea; even dry metal roofs can be slippery underfoot.

-The primary con is cost.
+The primary disadvantage of a metal roof is cost.
 Exact costs vary, but on average you can expect to pay roughly double for a metal roofing installation than for an asphalt shingle roof installation.

-However, it does has a far longer lifespan than asphalt shingles.
-If you take this into account, metal roofs aren’t necessarily more “expensive”, but they do come with a higher upfront cost.
+However, it does have a far longer lifespan than asphalt shingles.
+If you take this into account, metal roofs aren't necessarily more "expensive", but they do come with a higher upfront cost.

 Another potential con is it can fail at the seams if not properly installed.